 When all meatballs are rolled, add some oil to a pan over medium heat.
 Once oil is heated, add the meatballs and brown them on all sides.

 After meatballs have browned, remove from the pan and set aside.

 In the same pan let's make the gravy.

 Add the vegan butter and melt.
-Once melted, whisk in the flour to form the roux.
+Once melted, whisk in the flour a tablespoon at a time to form the roux.
 Cook for a minute or so.

-Add the beefless broth slowly, whisking the entire time to combine and avoid lumps.
+Add the beefless broth slowly, about 1/2 cup at a time, whisking the entire time to combine and avoid lumps.

-Add the meatballs back into the pan and cover.
+Add the meatballs back into the pan and stir to combine.
 Simmer for about 5-10 minutes.